Learning Outcomes of the Master of Teaching: Social and Economic Sciences

 2. The Master is able to systematically collect and critically process (inter)national sources and research literature on a specific social question from a multidisciplinary perspective.

-3. Based on his/her analytical insight and methodological training, the Master is able to scientifically formulate a research question, independently or in a team, to draw up a research plan, to collect and process (empirical) data and to reach well-founded conclusions.
-He/she knows the possibilities and limitations of scientific research methods.
+3. Based on their analytical insight and methodological training, the Master is able to scientifically formulate a research question, independently or in a team, to draw up a research plan, to collect and process (empirical) data and to reach well-founded conclusions.
+The Master knows the possibilities and limitations of scientific research methods.

 4. The Master is able to critically evaluate the results of social, economic and socio-economic scientific research and to translate these into practical policy recommendations.